This is For Real?

 He’s not crazy.
 At least in the “legal sense,” where he is a probable harm to himself or others.
 If you disagree, listen to the conversation.
 He quotes a litany of legal authority and modern commentary to support his legal position, including UCLA Law School Professor and First Amendment scholar Eugene Volokh.

-He vehemently believes former CT Supreme Court Justice and former DCF Commissioner Joette Katz is manipulating his case (45-minute mark).
+He vehemently believes former CT Supreme Court Justice and former DCF Commissioner Joelle Katz is manipulating his case (45-minute mark).

 A Pretextual Claim of Incompetency?